Manishatds/Tailori-Plugin/README.md

 ---------------------------------------------------------------------------

 ### `Summary()`
-To get the summery of apparel
+To get the summary of apparel
-Method returen the object contain selected part and fabric information with cost
+Method return the object contain selected part and fabric information with cost
 ```js
 obj.Summary();
 ```